crutcher/crutcher.github.io-source/source/Tapestry/index.md

 A *Signature Node* represents the block sharding and cost map signature of *Block Operator Nodes*.

-A *Block Operator Node* without a signature cannot be re-sharded; and costs cannot be updated on new shards; stripping the associated *Signature Node* fixes a *Block Operation*.
+A *Block Operator Node* without a signature cannot be re-sharded; and costs cannot be updated on new shards; stripping the associated *Signature Node* fixes a *Block Operator*.

 A *Signature Node* has:
 * no dependencies;